jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/06_exclusive_disjunction.rst

             return False
         return True

-  and the terminal shows an :doc:`/exceptions/AssertionError` for the fourth case
+  and the terminal shows an :ref:`AssertionError` for the fourth case
 * I add a condition to resolve it

   .. code-block:: python